2018 MLS Cup playoffs

-The 2018 MLS Cup Playoffs (branded as the 2018 Audi MLS Cup Playoffs for sponsorship reasons) began on October 31 and ended on December 8 with MLS Cup 2018, the 23rd league championship match for MLS.
-This was the 23rd version of the MLS Cup Playoffs, the tournament culminating the Major League Soccer regular season.
-Twelve teams, the top six of each conference, competed in the MLS Cup Playoffs.
+The 2018 MLS Cup playoffs (branded as the Audi 2018 MLS Cup Playoffs for sponsorship reasons) began on October 31 and ended on December 8 with MLS Cup 2018, the 23rd league championship match for MLS.
+This was the 23rd version of the MLS Cup playoffs, the tournament culminating the Major League Soccer regular season.
+Twelve teams, the top six of each conference, competed in the MLS Cup playoffs.

-The first round of each conference had the third-seeded team hosting the sixth seed while the fourth-seed hosted the fifth seed in a single match to determine who advanced to the Conference Semifinals.
-In the Conference Semifinals, the top seed played the lowest remaining seed while the second played the next-lowest.
-The winners advanced to the Conference Finals.
-Both the Conference Semifinals and Conference Finals were played as a two-legged aggregate series, with the higher-seed hosting the second leg.
-The winners advanced to the MLS Cup, a single match hosted by the participant with the better regular season record which was played at Mercedes-Benz Stadium in Atlanta.
+The first round of each conference had the third-seeded team hosting the sixth seed while the fourth-seed hosted the fifth seed in a single match, to determine who advanced to the conference semifinals.
+In the conference semifinals, the top seed played the lowest remaining seed, while the second played the next-lowest.
+The winners advanced to the conference finals.
+Both the conference semifinals and conference finals were played as a two-legged aggregate series, with the higher-seed hosting the second leg.
+The winners advanced to the MLS Cup, a single match hosted by the participant with the better regular season record.

 Toronto FC were the defending MLS Cup champions, but failed to qualify for the playoffs.

-Atlanta United FC won their first MLS Cup title.
+Atlanta United FC won their first MLS Cup title, defeating the Portland Timbers 2–0 in MLS Cup, held at the Mercedes-Benz Stadium in Atlanta, Georgia.